SUMMER AWAY TRIP 2018 Montreal and Champlain Islands

 Westchester Cycle Club Summer Away Trip 2018

-This August 4 and 5, Saturday and Sunday, we will be revisiting Plattsburgh and the Champlain Islands of Vermont.
+This August 4 and 5, Saturday and Sunday, we will be Riding through the Champlain Islands of Vermont.

 This is one of the most scenic rides in the Northeast.

 On Saturday, the long version is 67 miles with only 1700 feet of climbing with beautiful views of the lake at most spots.

 We start by the ferry in Plattsburgh where we park our cars and head north on the New York shoreline go all the way up to near the Canadian border and cross over to the Champlain islands at Rouses point.
 Then we may go make our way down through the Champlain islands until we get to Hero‘s Welcome where we stop for lunch.

 For those who are not up to doing 67 miles there is a short route where you take the ferry across in the morning ride on South Hero and North Hero Islands and go as far north as you want through the island chain then turn around and meet the main group for lunch at Hero’s Welcome and ride back to the ferry after lunch you can do anywhere from 28 to 40 miles or even a little more if you’re up to it.

 On Sunday, there will be TWO or Three Options presented.
 The BEST involves gravel/dirt roads and bike paths, for the most part, the roads and especially the path is smoother than Westchester roads, but there will be two options we will discuss at a MEETING at the Marriott Fairfield Inn on FRIDAY NIGHT around 8PM.